Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 A multi-tenant LLM platform shares expensive serving infrastructure while enforcing tenant-scoped state, scheduler policy, and measurable latency objectives.
 This design chapter covers routing, quotas, batching, data boundaries, and cost control.

-Imagine you run an AI logistics platform.
-One hundred online merchants use it to answer customer questions, track packages, and draft return labels.
-Each merchant requires authorization boundaries around customer data, prompts, adapters, and usage records.
+A shared AI platform for developer workspaces serves one hundred teams.
+They use it to answer internal-doc questions, summarize incidents, and draft migration notes.
+Each workspace requires authorization boundaries around private docs, prompts, adapters, and usage records.
 Your job is to share GPU capacity while keeping every stateful path scoped to the authorized tenant.

 This is the multi-tenant LLM serving problem.
-In this article we will follow one concrete request through a shared platform and see, at each layer, how it enforces tenant scopes, schedules shared work, and measures latency.
+One concrete request moves through a shared platform below, layer by layer, so you can see how the platform enforces tenant scopes, schedules shared work, and measures latency.

-Before we start, recall three ideas from earlier in the curriculum.
-First, an LLM generates text one at a time.
+Start with three ideas from earlier in the curriculum.
+First, an LLM generates text one token at a time.
 Second, to avoid recomputing the entire prompt on every single token, the model stores intermediate results in a structure called the KV cache.
-Third, batching runs multiple requests together so the GPU loads the model weights once and amortizes the cost across many users.
-We will build on all three.
+Third, batching lets the GPU apply resident model weights across multiple requests in shared serving steps, amortizing work across users.
+The design below builds on all three.

-If each of one hundred merchants had a separate copy of those weights, weight memory alone would be 14.4 TB.
-Shared base weights can avoid that duplication, but they do not automatically isolate prompts, retrieved documents, adapters, caches, or billing state.
+If each of one hundred tenants had a separate copy of those weights, weight memory alone would be 14.4 TB.
+Shared base weights can avoid that duplication, but they don't automatically isolate prompts, retrieved documents, adapters, caches, or billing state.

 Make the scenario calculation runnable before discussing schedulers: